martinremy/wrf/doc/cmake/INSTALL.md

 make install
 ```
 The folder `<install_directory>` now contains the WRF installation and is ready to use.
+If your system has enough memory you can enable parallel compilation with `make install -j <n>` where `<n>` is the maximum number of jobs you like to run in parallel.

 #### Build WRF-CMake with MPI support
 Open an MSYS2 **MinGW 64-bit** shell and run: